 Going for more of a vegan alternative, some firm tofu steaks and veggie skewers grilled on deck are light and healthy alternatives to the burger or hot dog concept.
 Not everyone’s cup of tea, but for those of us looking to have a vegetarian or vegan option, grilled tofu is easy and fast to prepare.
 Oh, and it’s delicious, too (I can’t forget to mention that).

 The Last Word On Boat Grills And Grilling

 By the end of this article, you must have learned about different boat grills, safety measures, cooking ideas, and some common issues that most people face with boat grills.
 By now, we can say that you’ve successfully learned enough to start cooking right on the deck while on a marine trip.
 So from now on, no need to get off the boat, pay huge restaurant bills just to beat the hunger.

-Also, it’s safe to conclude that boat grills are different from inland grills and that they require you to be extra cautious as any accidents on board can be extremely dangerous.
-It’s always wise to have a fire extinguisher onboard like this one found at Amazon.
+Also, it’s safe to conclude that boat grills differ from inland grills and require extra caution, as accidents on board can be hazardous.
+It’s always wise to onboard a fire extinguisher like this one found at Amazon.
 Boat grills can last for decades, while the fuel’s life depends totally upon the usage.
 Many people still doubt if it’s safe to grill on the deck.
 Cooking on the deck isn’t much risky until you’re cautious and following all the safety guidelines, but it does hold enough risk rough.